Taking a vacation? Good. You deserve it. You already take action for animals in your everyday life, but how about helping them on the road, too?

 Here are seven easy ways that you can help animals on your summer vacation:

-Not only will Humane Travel make sure that your trip is compassionate in every way, the company will also donate a portion of the proceeds to PETA!
+Not only will sites Humane Travel, VegVoyages, and Veg Jaunts and Journeys make sure that your trip is compassionate in every way, the companies will also donate a portion of the proceeds to PETA!

 2. Let hotels know that down is cruel.